The simple way to kill fake news

 For organisations, movements and individuals alike, the simplest way to stop fake news is to gather a crowd before the story spreads.
 If truth seekers are there to question, call out and ridicule a story early on, it’s more likely to fizzle before reaching critical mass.
 Tell the truth early and tell it often.
 As Goebbels would have said had he been an honest propagandist, “If you tell the same truth enough times, people will believe it.”

-If you’d like to help stop fake news before it spreads, we’re building Soonfeed for people like you.
-We make and break stories beforetime, so you can catch the truth before it has a chance to go down the sink.
+If you’d like to help stop fake news before it spreads, we’re working on a Soonfeed for people like you.
+We make and break stories beforetime, so you can catch the truth before it’s misunderstood, ignored or hijacked by others.